danhper/bigcode-tools/ast-generators/python/README.md

 ## License

-I could not find the license of [150k Python Dataset][1] source code so until further notice, `bigcode_ast/ast_generator.py`, which is mostly copied from there, does not follow the MIT license as the rest of this project.
+I could not find the license of [150k Python Dataset][1] source code from which `bigcode_ast/ast_generator.py` is copied.
+Therefore, until further notice, this project does not follow the MIT license as the rest of the repository.

 [1]: http://www.srl.inf.ethz.ch/py150.php